PaperCutSoftware/git-from-powershell/docs/index.md

 - What are the problems Version Control Software (VCS) solves and how?
 - A high level overview of Git
 - Installing and configuring Git on Windows
-- The seven everyday Git commands you need on the PowerShell prompt
+- The ~~seven~~ first nine everyday Git commands you need on the PowerShell prompt
 - Storing and sharing your files on GitHub
 - What to read next